unstoppabledomains/UI-Kit/README.md

    cd ui-kit
    ```

-5. Install dependencies
+5. Install the dependencies
    ```shell
    yarn install
    ```

 ### Creating a distribution package

 Run `yarn build` to create a `dist` which contains all the built entities.
+It
+will also build types (put under `dist` alongside the .js files) and storybook
+static files.

 ### Publishing to `npm` registry